-As per the Environment Quality Act of Province of Quebec, the Lac Guéret Project is required to present an Environmental and Social Impact Assessment and, if requested by the MDDELCC Minister, is subject to the review procedure of the Bureau d'audiences publiques en environnement (BAPE) to obtain its certificate of authorization.
+As per the Environment Quality Act of Province of Québec, the Lac Guéret Project is required to present an Environmental and Social Impact Assessment, which was done in November 2015.

+As part of the evaluation process by the Bureau d'audiences publiques en environnement (BAPE), the Project was presented to the population of Baie-Comeau in June 2017; no public hearings were requested by the population.